J-jakovljevic/React-udemy/README.md

 useEffect is used to manage side effects (npr. http request) - when we have some logic that affect our app; useEffect runs whenever component where it's created got rendered.
 Mutations, subscriptions, timers, logging, and other side effects are not allowed inside the main body of a function component.
 Doing so will lead to confusing bugs.
 Instead, use useEffect.
 The function passed to <ins>useEffect</ins> will run after the render is committed to the screen.
 UseEffect with no second argument will runs everytime after state updated or component mount.
 With [] as second parameter, it'll be executed when component mounts and renders just once at the beggining.

-<ins>custom hooks</ins> are used to avoid code repetition - when we have same part of code in different places, we want to separate that code in different function for itself
+<ins>custom hooks</ins> are used to avoid code repetition - when we have same part of code in different places, we want to separate that code in different function for itself.
+Components that use custom hook don't share a same data.

 <ins>dependency of useState & useCallback</ins> - functions are objects too! if something is parameter of function, it doesn't need to be dependency